FrederickRoman/divorce-predictor/README.md

 ## Getting Started

 This project is self-contained.
 It has both the data and the code.
-All you need to meet the prerequisites and run the jypyter notebook cells in train.ipynb.
+All you need to meet the prerequisites and run the jupyter notebook cells in train.ipynb.

 ### Prerequisites